hans321/CS4240/README.md

 # CS4240
 This project was part of the TU Delft Deep Learning course (CS4240).
-The goal of this project was to replicate or reproduce a result from a deep learning paper. https://github.com/hans321/CS4240
+The goal of this project was to replicate or reproduce a result from a deep learning paper.
+In this project the pytorch framework is used. https://github.com/hans321/CS4240

 Contributors to this project: